Sufficient Incorrectness Logic: SIL and Separation SIL: Related work

 \section{Related work}

-The origins of triples for highlighting sufficient preconditions for incorrectness have been discussed already in Section~\ref{sec:origin}.
-In the literature, Lisbon triples (there called \emph{backwards under\hyp{}approximation}) were mentioned in \citet{DBLP:conf/RelMiCS/MollerOH21,DBLP:journals/pacmpl/LeRVBDO22}, but neither of them fully developed a corresponding program logic.
-Instead, we develop such a \emph{correct and complete} proof system for the first time, study the properties of the deductive system, compare it with existing program logics, and instantiate it for Separation Logic.
+The origins of triples for highlighting sufficient preconditions for incorrectness have already been discussed in Section~\ref{sec:origin}.
+In the literature, backwards under\hyp{}approximation triples were mentioned in \citet{DBLP:conf/RelMiCS/MollerOH21,DBLP:journals/pacmpl/LeRVBDO22}, but neither of them fully developed a corresponding program logic.
+Instead, we develop such a backward\hyp{}oriented, \emph{sound and complete} proof system for the first time, study the properties of the deductive system, compare it with existing program logics, and instantiate it for Separation Logic.
 Moreover, \citet[§3.2]{DBLP:journals/pacmpl/LeRVBDO22} introduce the notion of \emph{manifest errors} in the context of IL, but mention that backwards under-approximation is able to characterize them directly.
 Intuitively, an error is manifest if it happens regardless of the context.
-They can be easily captured in SIL: thanks to the completeness result, a postcondition $Q$ defines a manifest error if and only if the corresponding SIL triple with a true precondition, namely $\angletriple{\true}{\regr}{Q}$, is provable.
+Manifest errors can be easily captured in SIL: thanks to the completeness result, a postcondition $Q$ defines a manifest error if and only if the SIL triple $\angletriple{\true}{\regr}{Q}$ is provable.

-The idea of tracking the sources of errors was one of the motivations that led to Outcome Logic~\citep{DBLP:journals/corr/ZilbersteinDS23}, which is able to express both SIL/Lisbon triples and HL triples.
+The idea of tracking the sources of errors was one of the motivations that led to Outcome Logic~\citep{DBLP:journals/corr/ZilbersteinDS23}, which is able to express both SIL and HL triples.
 Manifest errors can also be characterized with OL triples of the form $\oltriple{\true}{\regr}{Q \oplus \top}$.
 Some differences between OL and SIL have been already sketched in Section~\ref{sec:sil-and-ol} and we refer to Section~\ref{sec:silvsol} for a more technical comparison.
-In particular, we argue that SIL proof rules are simpler to use for inferring the source of errors starting from an incorrectness specification because they are tailored to this aim.
-It also seems to us that, contrary to SIL, weakest sufficient preconditions are not necessarily derivable in \NDOL.
+In particular, we argue that SIL proof rules are simpler to use for inferring the source of errors starting from an incorrectness specification.